 A trademark is any image, design, logo, phrase, etc. that sets your business apart from others and makes your good or service recognizable to your customer.
-There are registered and common law trademarks which each have their own benefits.

-If you want the benefits of a registered trademark, you will need to fill out an application to register with the USPTO.
+If you want the benefits of a registered trademark, you need to formally register your mark with the USPTO.

 Registering a Class 10 Trademark

 This can be a tricky question, especially if you make a range of goods and services, or if your product doesn’t fit neatly into any one classification.

 So, a medical apparatus is a specialized tool or piece of equipment with a purpose related to health and wellness.

 Physical Rehabilitation Equipment

 Equipment used for physical therapy and physiotherapy can help with rehabilitation after injury or trauma.

-In addition to equipment for physical rehabilitation, equipment to deal with bone and muscle problems known as orthopedic materials fall under class 10.
-Some examples include: orthopedic belts, footwear, soles, and other articles
+In addition to equipment for physical rehabilitation, equipment that helps with bone and muscle problems (“orthopedic materials”) also falls under Class 10.

 Prosthetic and Artificial Organs